vmware-tanzu/community-edition/addons/packages/external-dns/0.8.0/README.md

 my-packages       external-dns      Reconcile succeeded   26s            26s
 ```

 ExternalDNS should now be installed and running on your cluster.
-To verify that it works, you can follow the example in the [offical documentation using a service](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md#verify-externaldns-works-service-example).
+To verify that it works, you can follow the example in the [official documentation using a service](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md#verify-externaldns-works-service-example).
 Be sure to substitute your domain name and hosted zone id in service manifest and relevant AWS CLI commands.

 >⚠️ Note: For more advanced use cases and documentation, see the official ExternalDNS [documentation](https://github.com/kubernetes-sigs/external-dns).